-[58] In the PR letter, after reviewing the Applicant's submissions in the R-FA, including the case law cited, we expressed our preliminary view that the claims on file are directed to non-statutory subject-matter:
+[59] In the PR letter, after reviewing the Applicant's submissions in the R-FA, including the case law cited, we expressed our preliminary view that the claims on file are directed to non-statutory subject-matter:

-In the R-FA at pages 10-11, the Applicant asserts that due to the presence in the claims of a controller, a user input device and a colour display screen, the subject-matter of the claims on file relate[s] to a method of practical application and [is] therefore patentable in view of the criteria set out in Progressive Games Inc v Canada (Commissioner of Patents) (1999), 3 CPR (4th) 517 (FCTD); aff'd (2000), 9 CPR (4th) 479 (FCA).
+In the R-FA at pages 11-12, the Applicant asserts that due to the presence in the claims of a controller, a user input device and a colour display screen, the subject-matter of the claims on file relate[s] to a method of practical application and [is] therefore patentable in view of the criteria set out in Progressive Games Inc v Canada (Commissioner of Patents) (1999), 3 CPR (4th) 517 (FCTD); aff'd (2000), 9 CPR (4th) 479 (FCA).

 However, in light of our analysis under Claim Construction above, the computer and associated components of the claims on file are non-essential features.
-In our preliminary view, as set out above, the essential elements of the claims on file are directed to the calculations and mathematical models associated with colour emotion and harmony.
+In our preliminary view, as set out above, the essential elements of the claims on file are directed to the calculations and mathematical models associated with the determination of [sic] combined colour scores that relate to psychophysical responses such as colour emotion and harmony.
 Since the essential elements of the claims on file are directed to calculations and mathematical formulae, which are akin to scientific principles or abstract theorems, the subject-matter of the claims on file is not directed to "something with physical existence, or something that manifests a discernable effect or change" (Canada (Attorney General) v Amazon.com Inc, 2011 FCA 328 at paragraph 58).

-We note that in the R-FA at page 24, the Applicant referred to Schlumberger Canada Ltd v Commissioner of Patents (1981), 56 CPR (2d) 204 (FCA) [Schlumberger], and suggested that in light of the list of granted patents submitted, which presumably would be patentable in light of Schlumberger, the subject-matter of the claims on file would also be patentable.
+We note that in the R-FA at page 25, the Applicant referred to Schlumberger Canada Ltd v Commissioner of Patents (1981), 56 CPR (2d) 204 (FCA) [Schlumberger], and suggested that in light of the list of granted patents submitted, which presumably would be patentable in light of Schlumberger, the subject-matter of the claims on file would also be patentable.